April 11 1861 Thursday

 New York.
 The US steamship Coatzacoalcos docked in New York, bringing Union troops expelled from the Union garrisons in Texas.

 South Carolina.
-In the name of the Confederate Government, Brigadier-General Pierre Gustave Toutant Beauregard demanded the surrender of Fort Sumter.
-Beauregard dispatched three aides including Colonel James Chesnut Jr, Captain Stephen Dill Lee, and Lieutenant A R Chisholm to Fort Sumter to issue his final ultimatum.
-The Union garrison commander Major Robert Anderson refused again although he was aware that he could only endure a few more days unless he received supplies.
+Brigadier-General Pierre Gustave Toutant Beauregard demanded the surrender of Fort Sumter in the name of the Confederate Government, Beauregard dispatched three aides including Colonel James Chesnut Jr, Captain Stephen Dill Lee, and Lieutenant A R Chisholm to Fort Sumter to issue his final ultimatum.
+The Union garrison commander Major Robert Anderson refused again although he was aware that he could only endure a few more days unless he received supplies by sea.
 He was playing for time but Beauregard was authorised by the CS Secretary of War, Leroy Pope Walker to commence firing on the fort if an immediate surrender was not forthcoming.
 The three aides left Fort Sumter for Fort Johnson at about 3 am on 12 April 1861, and Colonel Chesnut reported to Beauregard that the ultimatum would not be complied with.

 Virginia.
 Commander James Alden USN was ordered to take command of USS Merrimack which was undergoing repair in the Norfolk Navy Yard.
 Chief Engineer Benjamin Isherwood was sent the next day to put the ship’s engines in working order to permit its evacuation to a Northern port.